bids-apps/maintenance-tools/README.md

 "push": "all_repos.push.readonly",
 ```

+Change this setting to `all_repos.push.merge_to_master` to push to the default branch.

-See the all-repos doc to see how to change this.
+See the all-repos doc to see other push options.

 You can filter the repos to clone by adding a `include` or `exclude` key to the
 `all-repos.json` file.